Blue and Brown Books: The Blue Book

-The Blue Book was dictated from 1933 to 1934, and contains certain themes unaddressed in Wittgenstein's later works, including deliberations on thinking as operating with signs.
+Wittgenstein began dictating the The Blue Book in the Michaelmas term of 1933-4.
+It contains certain themes unaddressed in Wittgenstein's later works, including deliberations on thinking as operating with signs.
 An early conception of what would later become known as language-games is present in the text, which represents the first period of Wittgenstein's thought after 1932, a method of linguistic analysis which would later become ordinary language philosophy.
+It has been described as the "most readily intelligible introduction to [Wittgenstein's] later philosophy".

 While Wittgenstein in The Blue Book is not dogmatic nor systematic, he does provide arguments that point toward a more self-critical view of language.
 For example, he does not think that "understanding" and "explaining" are necessarily related.
 He suggests that when humans are learning a language-game they are actually being trained to understand it.
 He writes:

 As the citation suggests, Wittgenstein views understanding a language-game as being mostly concerned with training (which he calls "drill[ing]" in the above citation).
 Having said that, Wittgenstein is not one to believe that even understanding a language-game can be reduced to one process; like the plethora of language-games available to human beings, there are also plethora of "understandings."
 For example, the "understanding" of a language may come about by the "drilling" of the association between the word "yellow" and a yellow-patch; or it may involve learning rules, like rules used in the game of chess.
 Moreover, Wittgenstein doesn't think that humans use language mechanically, as if following a calculus.
 He writes in The Blue Book, "[I]n general we don't use language according to strict rules—it hasn't been taught us by means of strict rules, either."

 Wittgenstein clarifies the problem of communicating using a human language when he discusses learning a language by "ostensive defining."
 For example, if one wanted to teach someone that a pencil was called a "pencil" and pointed to a pencil and said, "pencil," how does the listener know that what one is trying to convey is that the thing in front of me (e.g., the entire pencil) is called a "pencil"?
 Isn't it possible that the listener would associate "pencil" with "wood"?
 Maybe the listener would associate the word "pencil" with "round" instead (as pencils are, usually, in fact, round!).
 Wittgenstein writes regarding several possible "interpretations" which may arise after such a lesson.
 The student may interpret your pointing at a pencil and saying "pencil" to mean the following: (1) This is a pencil; (2) This is round; (3) This is wood; (4) This is one; (5) This is hard, etc., etc.